jakob-schuster/restrander-vignette/README.md

     restrander/config/PCB109.json
 ```

+#### Output statistics

 On your terminal, you'll see some header information confirming the inputs to Restrander, and also some stats underneath.
-These stats are useful, as they quantify the artefacts and orientations of the reads, and they indicate how well Restrander performed.
+These stats are useful, as they quantify the read orientations and artefact presence in the input data, as well as indicating how well Restrander performed.

 The exact results may look slightly different, but they should be similar to this: